primitivefinance/mythic/journal/src/usage.md

 ## General Strategy Interfacing

 Arbitrageurs are agents that need to get specific pricing info from the arbitrage target.
-While the mechanics of the arbitrage might be different from eachother, and require different variables, there is a universal set of actions and information they require.
+While the mechanics of the arbitrage might be different from each other, and require different variables, there is a universal set of actions and information they require.

 Arbitrageur needs:
 - To get the current price of a pool that is the arbitrage target